Who is Abraham Joshua Heschel?

 Credits: Susannah Heshel

-Abraham Joshua Heschel was a bridge between the traditional world and the modern world without departing from his ethical, mystical, prophetic ideal, his admiration for Maimonides, the teachings of Hassidism.
+Abraham Joshua Heschel was a bridge between the traditional world and the modern world without departing from his ethical, mystical, prophetic ideal, his admiration for Maimonides, the teachings of Hasidism.
 He leaves an important work in several languages.